Florida Trees and Shrubs

 Sand pine tree - Pinus clausa detail close-up of Sand pine cones Immature sand pine (pinus clausa) Close-up of sand pine pollen cones

-Found growing on dry sandy ridges, open upland forests on well drained white or yellow acidic soils.
+Found on dry sandy ridges, open upland forests on well drained white or yellow acidic soils.
 Sand pine is an evergreen conifer and may be the only canopy tree present in scrub habitat occurring in combination with other tough drought tolerant plants such as Florida rosemary (Ceratiola ericoides) that require little in the way of nutrients or moisture.

+This Florida native may grow 80 to 90 feet tall although it is more common at 15 to 30 feet.
+While sand pine is not used as lumber like its cousin the slash pine (rarely having a straight trunk of any significant length) it is grown as a source of pulpwood.
 The open crown of a mature tree may be rounded or flattened, the bark is smooth and gray when young, becoming thick, scaly and reddish-brown with age.
 Cones are closed, 1 - 3 inches in length that may persist on the tree for years, even becoming embedded in the twigs on which they grow.
 Turkey, squirrels and other small animals eat the seeds.

 Two geographic varieties are generally recognized, Pinus clausa var. clausa (Ocala variety) occurs throughout most of the state and produces waxy, serotinous cones which may remain closed for years only opening after a fire, although occasionally the very high summer temperatures on the surface of the sand will cause them to open.
-Because they need open spaces with direct sunlight for their seedlings to grow, sand pine has adapted to regular cycles of fire that burn off undergrowth and accumulated detrius thus allowing enough sunlight through to the ground to produce a new generation of pines.
+Because they need open spaces with direct sunlight for their seedlings to grow, sand pine has adapted to regular cycles of fire that burns off undergrowth and accumulated detrius thus allowing enough sunlight through to the ground to produce a new generation of pines.

 P. clausa var. immuginata (Choctawhatchee variety) ranges from northwestern Florida into southeastern Alabama produces open, non-serotinous cones.